 Birkbeck offers a range of careers support to its students.
-You can find out more on the careers pages of our website: https://www.bbk.ac.uk/student-services/careers-service.
+You can find out more on the careers pages of our website.

 Academic regulations and course management

 Birkbeck's academic regulations are contained in its Common Award Scheme Regulations and Policies published by year of application on the Birkbeck website.